 A: Although there are no licensing requirements for groomers, all Bark Easy groomers have gone through a comprehensive course of study that includes practical experience.
 Courses of study include college programs, certification programs and apprenticeships.

-Each of our groomers are independent contractors and each has more than 15 years of experience with all types of pets and breed standard styling.
+All of our groomers have an innate sense of love and care for dogs and have experience handling and caring for dogs of many breeds and all sizes.
 They know how to customize styling for mixed breeds and adjust the grooming for each owner’s unique requirements.

 It’s a good idea to interview the groomer or grooming salon, either by phone or in person, before making an appointment.
-If you call ahead, we’ll be happy to set up an interview with one of our groomers.
-It’s also helpful for the pet to meet the groomer in advance of the appointment (and vice versa) to ensure comfort and a good rapport.
+If you call ahead, we’ll be happy to set up a meet and greet with one of our groomers.
+It’s also helpful for the pet to meet the groomer and get familiar with our facility in advance of the appointment to ensure comfort and a good rapport.

 Q: Do I have to choose a particular groomer?

 A: No. You can choose the same groomer for each visit or use whoever is available.
-Let us know your preference when you book the appointment.
+Let us know if you have a preference when you book the appointment.